citp/privacy-policy-historical/m/mi/mir/mirror.co.uk.md

-> *The following text is extracted and transformed from the mirror.co.uk privacy policy that was archived on 2006-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061231213715id_/http%3A//www.mirror.co.uk/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mirror.co.uk privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216022134id_/http%3A//www.mirror.co.uk/priv_statement) for the most accurate reproduction.*

-# Mirror.co.uk - Privacy Policy
+# Privacy Statement - mirror.co.uk

 We are committed to:

   * protecting the personal information you give us
   * telling you how we use the information we gather about you
   * getting your consent to our disclosure of your personal information.

 Our privacy policy is set out in detail below.
 Any changes to this policy will be posted here.
 Please also refer to the Terms and Conditions of this web site.
-Trinity Mirror Digital Media Limited is part of Trinity Mirror Plc and when we refer to "we" in this policy we mean the activities of the Trinity Mirror Group.

-**WHY WE COLLECT INFORMATION ABOUT YOU**
+MGN Limited is part of Trinity Mirror Plc and when we refer to "we" in this policy we mean the activities of the Trinity Mirror Group. **WHY WE COLLECT INFORMATION ABOUT YOU**

   * We want to offer you a service which you want to use.
 We may use information about you to help us customise our site to improve its usefulness to you.
 It can also help us to choose services we think will interest you.
   * Information about you helps us sell space to advertisers of products and services relevant to you so that we can continue to fund the site through advertising and you can continue to use the site for free.